Nikon Z7 vs Canon EOS R: 12 key differences you need to know

 Image stabilization has been built into two of the four lenses released alongside the EOS R, namely the Canon RF 35mm f/1.8 IS STM Macro and Canon RF 24-105mm f/4L IS USM, but it’s clearly more convenient to have stabilization available via the body at all times – so another win for Nikon.

-While not quite class-leading in number, the 493 phase-detect AF points on the Z7’s sensor sure sounded impressive last week.
+While not quite class-leading in number, the 493 phase-detect AF points on the Z7’s sensor sure sounded impressive when that camera was announced.
 The EOS R, however, trounces this on paper with a maximum 5,655 points.

-Not only that, but the working range’s lower measurement of -6EV is significantly lower than the Z7’s -3EV maximum, and this should theoretically make it detect subjects better in low lighting conditions.
-We’ve yet to test this, but Canon’s system certainly appears to have a significant advantage on paper.
+Not only that, but the working range’s lower measurement of -6EV is significantly lower than the Z7’s -3EV, and this should theoretically enable it to detect subjects better in low lighting conditions.
+We’ve yet to test this, but Canon’s system certainly appears to have a significant advantage here on paper.

 Nikon Z7 vs Canon EOS R: ISO range

-The Z7’s standard ISO range runs between ISO 64 and 25,600 while Canon’s starts from a slightly higher ISO 100 and tops out at ISO 40,000.
-Extension settings on either side of these ranges sees the Z7 shooting at settings as low as ISO 32 equivalent and as high as ISO 102,400 equivalent, while the EOS R has ISO 50 and 102,400 extremes.
-So, while they are slightly different in what they offer here, differences own a practical level are unlikely to have any significant impact.
+The Z7’s standard ISO range runs from ISO64 to 25,600, while Canon’s starts from a slightly higher ISO100 and tops out at ISO40,000.
+Extension settings on either side of these ranges see the Z7 shooting at settings as low as ISO32 equivalent and as high as ISO102,400 equivalent, while the EOS R has ISO50 and 102,400 extremes.
+So, while the two cameras are slightly different in what they offer here, in use it's unlikely to have a significant impact.

 Nikon Z7 vs Canon EOS R: LCD screen

-Both models have 2.1million dots LCD screens on their rears, although Nikon’s is very marginally larger, at 3.2in vs 3.15in.
+Both models have 2.1 million-dot LCD screens on their rears, although the Z7's is marginally larger, at 3.2 inches vs 3.15 inches.
 Nikon has opted to have the screen tilt up and down, whereas Canon has gone for the same vari-angle design that graces models like the EOS 6D Mark II.
-This allows the screen to face the front, which make it more usable for selfie aficionados and those intending to use the camera for vlogging that the Nikon Z7.
+This enables the screen to face the front, which makes it more usable for selfie aficionados, and those intending to use the camera for vlogging, than the Nikon Z7.

 Nikon Z7 vs Canon EOS R: EVF

-The 0.80x magnification of the Nikon Z7’s viewfinder (pictured below) is significantly higher than the 0.71x magnification of the EOS R.
+The 0.80x magnification of the Nikon Z7’s viewfinder (pictured below) is slightly higher than the 0.76x magnification of the EOS R.

-Nikon’s decision to equip its Z7 body with just a single XQD memory card slot (pictured below) has been the source of much controversy, but Canon’s decision to go with just a single SDHC/SDXC slot may prove to be even more of a point of contention.
+Nikon’s decision to equip its Z7 body with just a single XQD memory card slot (pictured below) has been the source of much controversy, but Canon’s decision to go with just a single SDHC/SDXC slot may prove even more contentious.

-While many current Canon users may have a collection of SD cards, Nikon’s choice of XQD cards may prove to be the better option in the long run, particularly as it has promised support for the CFexpress format which is set to succeed XQD.
+While many current Canon users likely have a collection of SD cards, Nikon’s choice of XQD cards may prove to be the better option in the long run, particularly as Nikon has promised support for the CFexpress format, which is set to succeed XQD.

-The fact that the card slot inside the EOS R only supports the UHS-I standard may further disappoint, although most will no doubt need UHS-II support – and it’s entirely likely that future models will see an upgrade here.

-Nikon has officially unveiled three lenses alongside the new Z7, namely the NIKKOR Z 24-70mm f/4 S, NIKKOR Z 35mm f/1.8 S (below) and NIKKOR Z 50mm f/1.8 S, but it has promised many more over the next few years.
+Nikon has officially unveiled three lenses alongside the new Z7, namely the NIKKOR Z 24-70mm f/4 S, NIKKOR Z 35mm f/1.8 S (below) and NIKKOR Z 50mm f/1.8 S, but it has promised many more to follow.

-Canon has arguably got off to a stronger start, not only by releasing four lenses but also but also this quarter having more wide-aperture options among these.
+Canon has arguably got off to a stronger start, not only by releasing four lenses but also by having more wide-aperture options among these.
 They are the RF 28-70mm f/2L USM, RF 50mm f/1.2L USM, RF 35mm f/1.8 IS STM Macro and RF 24-105mm f/4L IS USM.

-Both systems can be used with existing optics designed for DSLRs through adapters too.
+Both systems can be used with existing optics designed for Nikon and Canon DSLRs via adapters too.

 Here, the EOS R has a small advantage, at least according to CIPA standards.

-While the Z7 offers 330 frames per full charge, the EOS R manages 350 frames with the EVF and 370 with the LCD.
-If you enable the Power Saving mode, however, you can boost this to 430 and 450 respectively, and with the Eco Mode this can be increased even further to a maximum 560.
+While the Z7 offers 330 frames per full charge, the EOS R manages 350 frames when using the EVF and 370 when using the LCD.
+If you enable the Power Saving mode, however, you can boost this to 430 and 450 frame respectively, and with the Eco Mode this can be increased even further to a maximum 560.

-There’s not a great deal to split the two cameras when it comes to weight, with the EOS R weighing 660g with its battery and memory card in place and the Z7 weighing 675g.
+There’s not a great deal to split the two cameras when it comes to weight, with the EOS R weighing 660g with its battery and memory card in place and the Z7 tipping the scales 675g.

-Similarly the 135mm width and 98.3mm height of the Canon EOS R is practically the same as the 134mm and 100.5mm measurements of the Nikon Z7, but the EOS R is bigger overall thanks to it being 84.4mm deep against the Z7’s 67.5mm.
+Similarly, the 135mm width and 98.3mm height of the Canon EOS R are practically the same as the 134mm and 100.5mm of the Nikon Z7, but the EOS R is bigger overall thanks to it being 84.4mm deep against the Z7’s 67.5mm.